"There is one thing stronger than all the armies of the

 The Right Time for Organizing

-While the United States was enjoying an economic boom following the Great Depression and World War II – increased leisure time, a restored tax base, greater educational opportunities and an increase in college admissions due to the GI Bill, and new job opportunities-parents of children with disabilities began to organize at a local and national level.
-People were able to turn their attention to matters other than economic survival.
+The United States enjoyed an economic boom following the Great Depression and World War II - increased leisure time, a restored tax base, greater educational opportunities and an increase in college admissions due to the GI Bill, and new job opportunities.
+People were able to turn their attention to mattress other than economic survival.
+Parents of children with disabilities were likewise able to take advantage of this recovery period and began organizing at state and national levels.

 The Parent Groups and Professional Organizations

 In 1947, the American Association on Mental Deficiency (AAMD) held its annual convention in St. Paul, Minnesota.
-Professionals at this gathering promoted the emerging parents' movement.
+Professionals at this gathering promoted the emerging parent movement.
 Although some professionals were a little fearful of the parents' demands, they welcomed their efforts in lobbying for better institutions and encouraged them to keep up their work.

-At the 1948 AAMD convention in New Orleans, part of the agenda was devoted to parent group action.
+A year later, at the 1948 AAMD convention in New Orleans, part of the agenda was devoted to parent group action.
 Speakers included Mr. Reuben T. Lindh of the Minneapolis Association of Parents and Friends of the Mentally Retarded, and Mrs. L.H.
 Riggs of the Hamilton County (Ohio) Council for Retarded Children.

 During the 1949 AAMD convention, the suggestion was made to incorporate the parent groups into the AAMD.
 Incoming president Mildred Thomson, however, thought that the best way that the AAMD could support parents was to assist them in developing their own organization.
 A steering committee was established and plans were made for a national parents' conference to be held later that year.